-Mountain lions are magnificent creatures and native to Yosemite.
+Mountain Lions are magnificent creatures and native to Yosemite.
 Generally, they are calm, quiet, and elusive.
 Sightings are rare, so if you spot one, consider yourself privileged!

-Respect animals at a distance Never feed or approach them
+Respect animals at a distance

 How to Store Food

 "Food" includes any item with a scent, regardless of packaging.
 This may include items that you do not consider food, such as canned goods, bottles, drinks, soap, cosmetics, toiletries, trash, ice chests (even when empty), and unwashed items used for preparing or eating meals.